 Mayan Families- Service trip to Panajachel, Guatemala

-This year we will return to Panajachel, Guatemala with the intent of constructing a very basic two bedroom house.
-A few of us will be going down in February to setup the construction and take intensive Spanish language classes.
-We will rent an apartment together and share expenses.
-There is also plenty of opportunity to do less strenuous physical work.
-We will be developing a preschool lesson in Spanish to present in all the preschools and leave enough supplies for it to be repeated throughout the year.
+For the past several years, we have made service trips to Panajachel, Guatemala.
+In the Spring of 2017, we constructed a very basic two bedroom house.
+We also developed a preschool lesson in Spanish to present in all the preschools and left enough supplies for it to be repeated throughout the year.

 Out of the Cold

 UUFCC is part of a team of 12 area churches used as overnight housing sites for those in our community who don’t have a place to live during the winter months.
 Hot meals, packed lunches, hygiene kits, blankets, and cots are available for anyone who needs a place to stay.
 If you want to be a part of this outreach ministry team, Out of the Cold will provide the necessary training and hands-on opportunities to serve.

 The UUFCC is currently seeking accreditation as a Green Sanctuary.
 The program involves examining our current environmental impact (which we have completed), then moves toward developing sustainable practices grounded in Unitarian Universalism.
 In pursuit of accreditation, we pursue study, reflection, and action for today’s environmental challenges – including climate change and environmental justice.
 Successful completion results in Green Sanctuary accreditation: a formal recognition of our service and dedication to the Earth.